Banuba/AR-cloud-web-sample/README.md

   })

   await banubaARCloud({
-    urlId: URL_ID,            // ID of your repository on Banuba server
+    urlId: 'YOUR URL ID',      // ID of your repository on Banuba server
     player: player,           // playr - instance of Player class from BanubaSDK.js
     effectClass: Effect,      // Effect - class from BanubaSDK.js
     container: 'carousel',    // HTMLElement where effect previews will be loaded